Life Insurer Information

 Macquarie Life received a 5 Star Satisfaction Rating in the Beaton Benchmark Adviser Satisfaction Survey.
 Macquarie is the only insurance company that received that result.
 There are more than 15,000 people employed by Macquarie Life in more than 28 different countries, and Macquarie has been providing services to clients since its founding in 1969.

-If you already have an assigned Macquarie advisor, you should contact the advisor when you are ready to make a claim.
-Friends and relatives may also contact your advisor on your behalf.
-Macquarie explains that the advisor will contact the insurer to provide notice of the claim.
-Appropriate claims forms and requests for necessary information will be provided to your advisor on the day that Macquarie receives notification.
+If you already have an assigned Macquarie adviser, you should contact the adviser when you are ready to make a claim.
+Friends and relatives may also contact your adviser on your behalf.
+Macquarie explains that the adviser will contact the insurer to provide notice of the claim.
+Appropriate claims forms and requests for necessary information will be provided to your adviser on the day that Macquarie receives notification.

 Members may receive many rewards and benefits from Macquarie including counseling for policyholders and immediate family members; information packs on nutrition, illnesses, and medical conditions; referrals to supplemental alternative therapy options, and referral to self-help groups.